biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/140131_Minnesota
 - tomato plants ruined by an invader!
 Six tomato plants in a raised bed, planted about a week ago, a 8 - 10 inches high were mostly ruined over one day.
 One is still in tact.
 They others have all leaves eaten off, including side branches.
 Two of them were dug up and lay next to the bed, with all but the main stem left.
 In the other beds are peas and beans that have germinated...a few inches high.
 And strawberries.
 All of these were left alone.
 Any idea what animal would do this?
 Thank you

-## intent: askextension_tomato/140268_Alaska
-- tomato virus?
-Some of my greenhouse tomato leaves are upwardly curling and of those some have irregular tan spots on both sides of leaves.
-Is this a virus and how do i treat?
-Thanks -  Li

 ## intent: askextension_tomato/140269_Maryland
 - Tomato plant.
 I have tomato plants that suddenly got brown leaves.
 Can you help.